jupyterhub/mybinder.org-user-guide/doc/dockerfile.rst

        USER ${NB_USER}

-   This is required because Docker will be default set the owner to ``ROOT``, which would prevent users from editing files.
+   This is required because Docker will be default set the owner to ``root``, which would prevent users from editing files.

 Ensuring reproducibility with Dockerfiles
 -----------------------------------------